MathewSachin/MathewSachin.GitHub.io/blog/_posts/2023-04-09-captura-unmaintained.md

 It is no longer maintained, but the [source-code is still archived on GitHub](https://github.com/MathewSachin/Captura) with 8k+ stars and 1.5k+ forks.
 I acknowledge the existence of several outstanding bugs in the application, and despite knowing what needs to be addressed, I have decided against providing any further updates.

+You can still download it [here](https://github.com/MathewSachin/Captura/releases).
+Check `Assets` under the version you want and download either the Portable or Setup package.

 ![Captura](/images/captura.png)

 ### Some history